h595855/dat110-project2-startcode/README.md

 	}
 }
 ```
-The classes `StopableExample.java` and `StopableExampleMain.java` contains an example of use of Stopable-thread abstraction.
+The classes `StopableExample.java` and `StopableExampleMain.java` in the `no.hvl.dat110.common` package contains an example of use of Stopable-thread abstraction.

 #### Task B.1 Broker Storage